brandur/sorg/content/nanoglyphs-drafts/033-heroku.md

 Most importantly, I saw a little bit of that infamous New York _grit_.
 Despite its own long darkness, the city's rebounded, and feels vibrant and alive.
 Contrast to SF, which to this day is more reminiscent of a bad set for a shoestring zombie apocalypse film than anything else.

 I made one mistake of taking a redeye into town, arriving in the city around 7 AM, and assuming I'd be good to walk around until check-in around three that afternoon, not realizing that turns out, New York is pretty cold, and that east coast wind chill sure doesn't help.
-Four hours later, after having made my way from the center of the city down to around Wall St further south, and realizing that I could no longer operate my camera because my hands were so numb, I figured it was a good time to make a tactical retreat into the first Starbucks I could find.
+Four hours later, after having made my way from the center of the city down to around Wall Street further south, and realizing that I could no longer operate my camera because my hands were so numb, I figured it was a good time to make a tactical retreat into the first Starbucks I could find.

 I can feel my way around the subway now, but for the life of me, still can't seem to get the regional trains right.
-After getting to Penn station, only to realize that it was apparently the wrong Penn station (Moynihan) with no signs pointing to the _right_ Penn station, then walking up to the Port Authority (I'm still not sure why), before making my way back to the other part of Penn and making a few rapid fire guesses as to the right platform, I caught my train with roughly 13 seconds to spare -- an almost perfect repeat of my misadventures the last time I left NY.
+After getting to Penn station, only to realize that it was apparently the wrong Penn station (Moynihan) with no signs pointing to the _right_ Penn station, then walking up to the Port Authority after a stupendous misreading of Google Maps, before making my way back to the other part of Penn and making a few rapid fire guesses as to the right platform, I caught my train with roughly 13 seconds to spare -- an almost perfect repeat of my misadventure the last time I left NY.

 Until next week.

 <img src="/photographs/nanoglyphs/033-heroku/highline@2x.jpg" alt="The Highline" class="wide" loading="lazy">

+[1] Although it seems like they stopped the clock at 14 days.
+It'd more aptly read double that number by now.